Pear Cookie Recipe

 Old Fashioned Pear Cookie Ingredients

 • Pear: Pear is the star of the show.
 You can use fresh, dehydrated, or canned pears.
 Canned pears will have more moisture and sugar if canned in syrup.
 Fresh pears should be diced into small pieces, so that they cook through during the baking process.
-You can learn more about the health benefits of pears in this article.
+You can learn more growing your own pears in this article.

 • Flour: Flour is the glue that holds the ingredients together.
 Flour provides structure to keep the cookie shape.
 For flour substitutions, see below.